How do we change?

 As I’ve spoken with peers about their lives, careers, and relationships – especially young professionals in Denver and Boulder – I’ve seen common traits among many of us:

 - We’re around people and “social networks” all the time, but we feel lonely, and not deeply known by others.
 It’s the great irony of a social media age.
-More noise, but less deep relationships.
+More noise, but fewer deep relationships.

 - In our careers we’ve gotten good at a technical skill for which we were trained in school, like drawing construction plans, scheduling conferences or planning lessons.
 But we wonder: what about the broader city we live in?
 Who else is out there like me?
 How can I go from a microscope (knowing lots about a little) to a telescope (seeing a bigger picture)?
 Might my career or work be a part of something bigger than just my success?